HackYourFuture/databases/Week2/README.md

+# Reading Material Databases Week 2

+## Agenda

+These are the topics for week 2:

+1. Database design
+   - Entity Relationship Diagram (ERD)
+   - adas
+2. The ACID model
+3. asdas

 # Lesson 2: Group by, Having and Joins.
 Promisification of JS client with prepared statements

 Objective: This class introduces more clauses (group by, having) in the